Settling the genus of the $n$-prism: The current graph constructions

-Following this partial information, we perform the sequence of edge flips in Figure~\ref{fig-edgeflip6} to produce an embedding of $K_{12s{+}6}-K_{1,3}$.
-The missing edges are $(z, 2)$, $(z,x)$, and $(z,y)$.
+Figure~\ref{fig-edgeflip6} depicts a sequence of edge flips at these locations in the derived embedding, where vertical dashed edges are replaced with thick horizontal edges.
+The resulting embedding is of $K_{12s{+}6}-K_{1,3}$, where the missing edges are $(z, 2)$, $(z,x)$, and $(z,y)$.
 Furthermore, the last edge flip creates the triangular face $\lbrack 2, y, x\rbrack$, so subdividing that face with a new vertex yields a triangular embedding of a split-complete graph $\SC_{12s{+}6}$. \end{proof}